France to get double vote at telecoms group Orange

 The agenda published on Friday for Orange's May 27 annual shareholders' meeting show it has not proposed a resolution to keep one share one vote, meaning longer-term investors will gain double rights when the law takes effect next year.

-Similar moves to give the state double voting rights are underway at EDF (EDF.PA) and GDF-Suez GSZ.PA.
+Similar moves to give the state double voting rights are underway at EDF and GDF-Suez.

 Double voting rights are already common in France, unlike in the United States and Britain where the one share, one vote principle is considered a cornerstone of good corporate governance.